KQM-git/TCL/characters/geo/ningguang.md

 | :--- | :--- | :--- | :--- | :--- |
 | Normal Attack | 39.2% | 1U | 25 | 94.08/s |

-* Ningguang's Normal Attacks can be cancelled as soon as the jades appear by her side by jumping or dashing.
+* Ningguang's Normal Attacks can be cancelled as soon as the **Star Jades** appear by her side by jumping or dashing.

 **Charged Attack**
 Consumes 50 stamina to fire off a giant gem that deals Geo DMG.
 If Ningguang has any **Star Jades**, unleashing a Charged Attack will cause the **Star Jades** to be fired at the enemy as well, dealing additional Geo DMG.